embarknow/search_index/README.markdown

 The page size and speed of refresh can be modified by editing the `re-index-per-page` and `re-index-refresh-rate` variables in your Symphony `config.php`.

 ### 2. Fulltext search in a data source (single section)
 Adding a keyword search to an existing data source is extremely easy.
-Start by adding the Search Index field to your section.
+Start by adding the Search Index Filter field to your section.
 This allows you to add a filter on this field when building a data source.
 For example:

-* add the Search Index field to your section
+* add the Search Index Filter field to your section
 * modify your data source to filter this field with a filter value of `{$url-keywords}`
 * attach the data source to a page and access like `/my-page/?keywords=foo+bar`